Utilise the element of surprise: differentiate your brand

 When we published the video, the reaction was incredible.
 The overwhelming feedback we received was that people liked the inclusionary aspect of it and it became an integral part of the campaign’s overall success.

-Example #2: Social platforms
+Example #2: Social Platforms

 The Element of Surprise